Too Allergic

 Sterling silver, when alloyed with ONLY silver and copper, is a super hypoallergenic metal suitable for people who are allergic to nickel.
 Its luster will last from a few days up to a few weeks before tarnishing occurs.

-If you can verify the authenticity of your sterling, i.e., making sure that it is real sterling silver, you’ll immediately discover a non-allergenic metal which can be used for earrings, rings, necklaces, piercings, and much more.
+If you can verify the authenticity of your sterling, i.e., making sure that it is real sterling silver, you’ll immediately discover a non-allergenic metal that can be used for earrings, rings, necklaces, piercings, and much more.

 I hope I was able to answer all the questions you might have about the beautiful silver alloy, let me know via the comment below if you have any questions.
-Also, make sure to bookmark us as we’ll be publishing more quality articles on tips on living with allergy.
+Also, make sure to bookmark us as we’ll be publishing more quality articles on tips on living with allergies.

 And please do remember to share with your friends and families, I mean, who knows, maybe this will make our government apply strict laws about the use of nickel in jewelry.

-Don’t forget to leave a comment, please, thanks!
+Don’t forget to leave a comment.
+Thanks!

-Leave Your Reply
+Leave a Reply

 Your email address will not be published.
 Required fields are marked *